Norwegian Air Force

 No. 335 Sqn flying out of Gardermoen air base operated six C-130H Hercules conducting routine transport tasks for all branches of the service including the Coast Guard.

-Operated for the Coast Guard the Mk43B Sea Kings are primarily for SAR and air ambulance missions but can also be use for maritime patrol and utility tasks.
-No. 330 ‘Viking’ Sqn operates these 12 aircraft and they are dispersed in groups of two or three throughout Norway as required by the Coast Guard.
+Operated for the Coast Guard the Mk43B Sea Kings are primarily for SAR and air ambulance missions but can also be used for maritime patrol and utility tasks.
+No. 330 ‘Viking’ Sqn operates 12 aircraft and are dispersed in groups of two or three throughout Norway as required by the Coast Guard.

-Operated by No.337 Sqn primarily from Bardufoss but operating from various bases, these six Mk86 Lynx are meant for SAR and patrol work only.
+Operated by No.337 Sqn primarily from Bardufoss but deployed to various bases, these six Mk86 Lynx are meant for SAR and patrol work but also conduct may other tasks, they are not armed.
 They spend two weeks at a time on board the Nordkapp class OPVs as well as conducting routine rescue and utility work.